 What is a navigation map?

 By following one of the exercises, you create a navigation map.
 A navigation map is a mobile map package, or MMPK, consisting of a transportation network that supports routing and a geocoding locator.
+Both a routing network and a locator are required for navigation maps used in Navigator.
 It can also include operational layers, basemaps, and custom travel modes.
 The transportation network is a road network used to generate directions.
 The geocoding locator allows mobile workers to search for locations or particular assets.
 Your organization's assets are contained in operational layers.
 For example, if you work for a utility company, your organization's assets could include power line supports.
 The basemap is the background data on top of which your route and operational layers display.
 The basemaps in navigation maps can be compressed to ensure that they perform well on mobile devices.
 A custom travel mode enables your workers to calculate a route based on how they travel to a destination.
 For instance, you can create a travel mode for a truck that accounts for height or left-hand turn restrictions.

 Once you have all the components you need for your navigation map, consolidate them in a mobile map package in ArcGIS Pro.
 This file can be shared with your ArcGIS organizational account, so mobile workers can download and use it in Navigator.
 For more information, see the Mobile map package introduction in the ArcGIS Pro help.

 Navigation maps for Navigator have the following limitations: